civilight/civilight.github.io/README.md

 # Minimal JavaScript
 Rhodes Database aims to avoid JavaScript anywhere possible.
 Core features (listed below) are guaranteed to have 0 JavaScript delivered to your browser when they are loaded.
 This provides an extremely lightweight, fast and smooth experience.

+As a bonus, these core features function perfectly fine offline!

 The core features are:
 - Operator information
 - Depot